Sannohe District, Aomori

 Sannohe District (三戸郡, Sannohe-gun) is a district located in Aomori Prefecture, Japan.
 It occupies the southeast corner of the prefecture, bordering Iwate Prefecture.

-As of 1 June 2019, the district has an estimated population of 63,205 and a density of 65.2 persons per km2.
+As of June 1, 2019, the district has an estimated population of 63,205 and a density of 65.2 persons per km2.
 The total area was 969.34 km2.

+Politics

 In terms of national politics, the district is represented in the Diet of Japan's House of Representatives as a part of the Aomori 2nd district.

 Towns and villages

-The district currently consists of five towns and one village.
+The district consists of five towns and one village.
 The city of Hachinohe was formerly part of the district.